 Rain at this time is generally light and infrequent, with average rainy days ranging from two per month in the Northern Territory to 12 in Ballarat, Victoria, and Bunbury, Western Australia.

 As you prepare for a trip to Australia, how you fill your suitcase depends on where you are going, though you will generally find mild weather.
 Layering clothing works well to cover your bases.
 Also, check the weather forecasts before you go to plan accordingly.

 - If you are going somewhere warm, bring along T-shirts or lightweight shirts, shorts, skirts, a jacket for cooler evenings, swimsuits, and comfortable shoes.
 You'll probably also want to have sun protection from hats to a sun umbrella to sunscreen.

 - For tropical areas, it's helpful to have some mosquito repellent and breathable clothing.

-- If a cooler destination is in mind, you'll want long pants and long-sleeved shirts, a sweater/jacket, comfortable close-toe shoes, and the like.
+- If a cooler destination is in mind, you'll want long pants and long-sleeved shirts, a sweater/jacket, comfortable closed-toe shoes, and the like.